OpenSource-O1/Open-O1/README.md

      - Similar to Option A, this suggests a lack of conviction.

 6. **Conclusion:**
-   - Based on the Axiom of Transitivity, Bob should be convinced of the proposition \`p\`.
+   - Based on the Axiom of Transitivity, Bob should be convinced of the proposition $p$.
 Therefore, Option B is the correct answer.

-#### 📝OutPut
+#### 📝Output

 [[B]]
 ***